-I spent a few short days in Brisbane City and have put together this easy guide of must-see Brisbane attractions to help you plan your trip!
+I spent a few short days in Brisbane City and have put together this easy guide to must-see Brisbane attractions to help you plan your trip.

-WHERE IS BRISBANE CITY & HOW TO GET THERE
+WHERE IS BRISBANE CITY & HOW TO GET HERE

 Brisbane is the capital city of Queensland on the southeast coast of Australia.
 Brisbane is quite a large city that is divided into a number of different areas by the Brisbane River.